Arabman32/Arabman32/README.md

-I code random stuff from time to time.
+I code random stuff from time to time, primarily using Java.
+Currently trying out Rust.